How to Quickly Get Rid of a Painful Eyelid Bump in 3 Simple Steps

 Your eyes are a delicate part of your body and needed for its vital functioning as well.
 Without clear vision, you will find it very difficult to perform your daily activities as they arise.
 We depend heavily on our vision to help us care for ourselves and to live a fulfilled life.

 However, as important as the eye is to the body, it is not without problems.
 There are so many factors that can blur the vision of the eyes and cause several complications.
 This could escalate into other severe health challenges if not treated on time.
-One such condition is a stye, which is a condition that affects the eyelids.
+One such condition which can be problematic and lead to further issues are painful eyelid bumps.

-A stye is a small, tender, and red bump outside or inside your eyelid.
+These are small, tender, red bumps outside or inside your eyelid.
 It usually resembles a sore or a pimple on your eyelid, and they're most often the result of a bacterial infection.

 However, it is not a serious medical condition and cannot affect your vision unless it goes untreated for a long time.
 With that being said, if you notice your whole eyelid becoming inflamed and the pain is getting worse, get it checked out immediately by your eye doctor.

-A stye usually occurs around the edge of the eyelid and is mostly recognized by a bump and pain on the eyelid.
-Aside from a bump, which is the most noticeable symptom, there are other signs to know that you have a stye, which are as follows:
+A painful eyelid bump usually occurs around the edge of the eyelid and is mostly recognized by an inflamed bump and pain on the eyelid.
+Aside from a bump, which is the most noticeable symptom, there are other signs to know that you have this condition, which are as follows:

 You may experience tenderness of the eye and on the eyelid

-A stye can be genuinely uncomfortable and even become very painful in some cases.
-Even though a stye can usually clear up on its own within a couple of days, most people desire faster relief of the symptoms they are experiencing – and obviously, they want the bump that has developed to go away faster.
+This condition can be genuinely uncomfortable and even become very painful in some cases.
+Even though painful eyelid bumps can usually clear up on their own within a couple of days, most people desire faster relief of the symptoms they are experiencing – and obviously, they want the bump that has developed to go away more quickly.

-Luckily, many home remedies can be used to help speed up the recovery from a stye, reduce the inflammation and pain caused by the bump, and help to destroy the bacteria that has manifested within the blocked oil glands.
+Luckily, many home remedies can be used to help speed up your recovery, reduce the inflammation and pain caused by the bump, and support your overall eye health.

 Here is a simple 3 step process that is best repeated four times per day, but at least twice a day: